sankethp44/Cooking-Starter/README.md

 # About
-This is my sample website template built and deployed using Azure services.
+This is my sample website template built using programming languages and deployed using Azure services.
 Azure project link: https://happy-forest-0862ca910.3.azurestaticapps.net
 Video demo link: https://youtu.be/HwHtArWor8E
 # Features